akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 * Channel: Only import product data related to the selected channel (most of the time a "print" channel).
 * Locale: Only import product data related to the selected locale.
 * Completeness: A PIM product can be exported if it is complete in terms of data content, translation (localizable attribute), or information specific to the channels you are going to use (attribute with a value per channel).
 * Enabled/Disabled status: Each PIM product has an enable/disable status.
-You can set your connector to only export products that are `enabled`.
+You can set your App to only export products that are `enabled`.

 And sometimes, your customers may also need to export a PIM product to the print solution based on the following parameters: